 Don’t cancel.
 It can be tempting to just throw everything out the window.
 What else is there to do anyway?
 Well, first is to embrace this truth: everything will go back to normal.
 To a new normal.
 Knowing this helps us get up every morning with a renewed hope.
 You can make this rescheduling work to your advantage.

 Choose an off-peak date.
-When coming up with a new date, make a short list that prioritizes weekday dates towards the end of 2020, as weekends and hot dates are most likely booked by now.
+When coming up with a new date, make a short list that prioritizes weekday dates, as weekends and hot dates are most likely booked by now.

 Be honest and open with your suppliers.
 Your suppliers are on the same boat as you.
 If there’s anybody who understands you best, we think it’s us your wedding suppliers.
 Nobody likes what’s happening to our events, to your event.
 If there’s anything that might be bothering you right now about planning your wedding, tell us and we’ll listen.
 We might even be able to help you think of a solution or a workaround!